dbillingham/angular-styleguide/README.md

     function logger() { }
     ```

-### Non Generic Factory Names
+### Local Factory Names
 ###### [Style [Y125-A](#style-y125-A)]

-  - Append 'Service' to factory name when creating none globally needed factories.
+  - Append 'Service' to factory name when creating local factories tied to a specific domain, rather than used globally.

     ```javascript
     /**